John Davis (singer)

 John Davis (August 31, 1954 – May 24, 2021) was an American singer based in Germany.
-He was one of the real vocalists for Milli Vanilli and The Real Milli Vanilli who, along with Brad Howell, Charles Shaw and backup vocalists Linda Rocco & Jodie Rocco, provided the real vocals for Milli Vanilli.
+He was one of the real vocalists for Milli Vanilli who, along with Brad Howell, Charles Shaw and backup vocalists Linda Rocco & Jodie Rocco, provided the real vocals for Milli Vanilli.

 Early life

 Davis was born on August 31, 1954, in Anderson, South Carolina.
 Davis lived most of his life in Germany after he was stationed there in the 1970s while serving in the US Army.

-Music career
+Career

-During the 1970s Davis played his music in Army clubs in Germany.
-He began singing for Milli Vanilli in the 1980s after meeting German music producer Frank Farian.
+During the 1970s, Davis played his music in Army clubs in Germany.
+He began singing for Milli Vanilli in 1988 after meeting German music producer Frank Farian.
 Farian approached Davis to work on a project with him, but did not disclose the details of the project, which were that Davis's voice would be used for other performers to lip-sync.
-Davis realized only later that his voice was being used by Fabrice Morvan, one of two pretend singers of the duo Milli Vanilli, the other being Rob Pilatus.
+Davis realized only later that his voice was being used by Fab Morvan, one of two pretend singers of the duo Milli Vanilli, the other being Rob Pilatus.
 Morvan and Davis performed together on the project "Face Meets Voice" in later years, and they appeared together on German television in 2015.